PESchoenberg/sqlp/README.md

 ## Installation:

-* Install the required Slite3, HDF5 and HDFql files first and make sure that they work.
+* Install the required Slite3 base and extension files, HDF5 and HDFql files first and make sure that they work.
 Both Sqlite3 and HDFql offer command-line interpreters, so testing them should not be difficult.

 * You may want to add your Sqlite3 and HDFql installations to your $PATH variable at this point.